Ukraine Reports Most Extensive Russian Shelling This Year - UrduPoint

 Ukraine Reports Most Extensive Russian Shelling This Year

+Russia has shelled more than 100 settlements over the last 24 hours -- more than in any single day so far this year, Ukraine said on Wednesday

-Kyiv, (APP - UrduPoint / Pakistan Point News - 1st Nov, 2023) Ukraine said Wednesday that Russia had shelled more than 100 settlements over the last 24 hours -- more than in any single day so far this year.
+Kyiv, (APP - UrduPoint / Pakistan Point News - 1st Nov, 2023) Russia has shelled more than 100 settlements over the last 24 hours -- more than in any single day so far this year, Ukraine said on Wednesday.

-Moscow has fired millions of shells on cities, towns and villages along the frontlines since it launched its offensive last February, reducing several across the eastern part of the country to rubble.
+Moscow has fired millions of shells on cities, towns and villages since it invaded in February 2022, reducing several to rubble across the eastern part of the country.

 Kyiv also reported a Russian attack on an oil refinery in Kremenchuk, a central industrial city.